Home

 1. Multiplication

 Multiplication is the core math step here.
-It turns the net price and the tax rate into a tax amount.
+It turns the net price and the tax rate into a tax amount, which is the extra amount added on top of the base price.

-Without that step, the sheet would have prices but no way to calculate the added tax.
+Without that step, the sheet would have prices but no reliable way to calculate what checkout or billing should actually collect.

 2. Absolute References

 Absolute references keep a cell fixed when the formula is copied.
-In this challenge, $G$1 makes sure every row uses the same tax rate.
+In this challenge, $G$1 makes sure every row uses the same tax rate even as the formula moves down the product list.

-That keeps the worksheet consistent and much easier to maintain.
+That keeps the worksheet consistent and much easier to maintain, especially when the rate is a business setting rather than something each row should decide independently.

 3. SUM